 Dinagyang’s history takes credit from the devotees of the Santo Niño.
 Here is a condensed history of Dinagyang:

 Dinagyang began after Rev. Fr.
 Ambrosio Galindez of a local Roman Catholic parish introduced the devotion to Santo Niño in November 1967.
 In 1968, a replica of the original image of the Santo Niño de Cebu was brought to Iloilo by Fr.
 Sulpicio Enderez as a gift to the Parish of San Jose.
 The faithful, led by members of Confradia del Santo Niño de Cebu, Iloilo Chapter, worked to give the image a fitting reception starting at the Iloilo Airport and parading down the streets of Iloilo.

 In the beginning, the observance of the feast was confined to the parish.
 The Confradia patterned the celebration on the Ati-atihan of Ibajay, Aklan, where natives dance in the streets, their bodies covered with soot and ashes, to simulate the Atis dancing to celebrate the sale of Panay.
 It was these tribal groups who were the prototype of the present festival.

 The parish served by the Confradia, the San Jose Parish, has a school.
 This institution, put up by the Augustinian missionaries, holds a reenactment of the story of how Christianity was received at the shores of the Philippines.

 Various persons for this event are representing several characters from history.
 The following pictures I will share with you were taken during the arrival of the image of Santo Niño de Cebu.

 The San Jose Parish Church.

-Many Catholic Filipinos believe in the supernatural power of wearing the clothes just like those of the Santo or venerated images or sculptures.
-Some say just by wearing, a fever will go away instantly.
+Many Catholic Filipinos believe in the supernatural power of wearing clothes just like those of the Santo or venerated images or sculptures.
+Some say just by wearing, and a fever will go away instantly.
 Parents consider this as a great honor and blessing for the family.